jazzband/djangorestframework-simplejwt/README.rst

   ``SIGNING_KEY`` setting will be used.
 If an RSA algorithm has been specified by the ``ALGORITHM`` setting, the ``VERIFYING_KEY`` setting must be set to a string which contains an RSA public key.

+AUTH_HEADER_NAME
+  Name of the header used to get authentication token.
+For example, a value of ``Authorization`` means that the client will send its ``JWT`` token in a header named ``Authorization``.
+This option permit to specify another token name that the standard in case of conflict with another authentication system which use the ``Authorization`` token too.
+Note: HTTP headers are case-insensitive.

 AUTH_HEADER_TYPES
   The authorization header type(s) that will be accepted for views that require